 Meanwhile, London is the capital city of England.
 It’s the largest city in the country and has more than 30 million domestic and international tourists visiting each year.

 There’s a stark contrast between the high rise buildings of London and the more northern feel of Manchester which is why I always advise those visiting England for the first time to visit both to truly experience the best of what English cities have to offer.

-I’ve found the best way to travel the 200 miles between Manchester and London is on the train.
+The easiest way to travel the 200 miles between Manchester and London is by train.
 However, the train isn’t always the cheapest method, so if you’re booking last minute you may want to opt for taking a coach (National Express or Megabus) instead.

 Both trains and coaches run approximately every half hour between the two cities for the majority of the day so there’s certainly no shortage of options and always availability.

 |Coach||6 hours||£10||Book Online|

 As I briefly mentioned in the introduction, travelling by train is, in my opinion, the best way to get from Manchester to London (or vice-versa).

 Trains run every 20 minutes between the two cities during the peak hours (7am until 7pm) so there’s certainly no shortage of availability.
 However, that doesn’t change the fact that travelling by train in England is incredibly expensive.